CRAKEMARSH HALL ICE HOUSE

 It appears that the late Cotton family were the first family to build a manor house, close to where Crakemarsh Hall once stood.

-The late John Walker in his excellent booklet, 'The ancient Manor of Crakemarsh.' believed that the present Garden House may be part of the old manor house.
+John Walker in his excellent booklet, 'The ancient Manor of Crakemarsh.' believed that the present Garden House may be part of the old manor house.

 The Cotton's were at Crakemarsh for some 250 years and around 1822, Sir Thomas and Lady Cotton Shepherd began the massive work of building Crakemarsh Hall incorporating it into the exisiting Manor House.
 It was probablya around this time that the ice house was built.